-TTC has made progress The TTC has made progress in implementing the City's in implementing the 2014 telecommunications audit findings.
-The new TTC Chief Auditor General's past Information Officer has taken initiatives to implement Voice recommendations Over Internet Protocol (VOIP) to realize savings and has entered into a contractual arrangement with a vendor.
+The TTC has made progress in implementing the City's 2014 telecommunications audit findings.
+The new TTC Chief Information Officer has taken initiatives to implement Voice Over Internet Protocol (VOIP) to realize savings and has entered into a contractual arrangement with a vendor.

 The TTC has also developed processes to monitor telecommunication expenses.
 We noted that long distance calls and cell phone roaming charges have declined by 40 per cent in 2016 when compared with 2015.

+Audit identified areas with savings and a need for improved controls

-Audit identified areas However, our audit identifies a number of areas where with savings and a savings can be achieved and controls can be improved to need for improved address management of telecommunication contracts and controls potential overpayments.
+However, our audit identifies a number of areas where savings can be achieved and controls can be improved to address management of telecommunication contracts and potential overpayments.